 This concept was recently included in the makeover of the U.S. Marine Corps’ basic training program.
 As reported in Charles Duhigg’s book, Smarter, Faster, Better, Brigadier General Charles Krulak faced the challenge in 2010 of totally revamping the marine’s training regimen to improve the quality of graduating recruits.
 One of the key areas of his focus was on improving motivation.
 As a result of the overhaul, recruits are now constantly asked “why” they are doing something.
 The right answer is always the one which reveals and reinforces the proper motivation.

 One noteworthy story in Duhigg’s book is of a young recruit named Quintanilla.
 While Quintanilla had successfully progressed through 12 weeks of basic training, he faced one last challenge course to graduate.
 At the very end of that course, on the last obstacle which was designed to be the hardest, he was starting to falter.
 He was not alone in this; the last course is designed to drain the recruits of energy, sleep, and stamina and to test if they have what it takes to make it.
-As they had been trained to do when the going gets tough over those 12 weeks, the recruits started asking each other, “why”.
-Each one would ask their buddy, “why are you here?”
+As training continued, they had been instructed to ask one another “why are you here?”
 Quintanilla’s answer was “to become a better Marine…” which wasn’t really quite enough, especially within earshot of a drill instructor.
 But Quintanilla caught himself and added, “… and to build a better life for my family.”